Fire Safety Signage: The Basics

 How Signage Fits Into Wider Fire Safety

 Fire safety signage does not stand alone.
-It supports other measures such as fire detection systems, fire doors, emergency lighting, staff training and management procedures.
+It supports other measures, such as fire detection systems, fire doors, emergency lighting, staff training, and the day-to-day management procedures in place at the premises.
 Signage should reflect how the building actually operates.
-For example, if staff are trained to investigate alarms before evacuation, fire action notices should align with that procedure.
-If a building relies on automatic door closers, fire door signage should reinforce correct use.
+If staff are trained to investigate alarms before evacuation, fire action notices should align with that procedure.
+If a building relies on automatic door closers, fire door signage should reinforce correct use rather than contradict it.

 Getting the Basics Right

-Effective fire safety signage is proportionate, well-considered and based on real risk.
+Effective fire safety signage is proportionate, well-considered, and based on real risk.
 It should help people make the right decisions quickly, without overwhelming them with information.
 A competent fire risk assessment will identify where signage is needed, what type is appropriate, and where it should be located.
 From there, signage becomes a practical safety tool rather than a box-ticking exercise.
-Please contact us today.

-This article provides general information only and should not be taken as specific legal or professional advice.
-Fire safety signage requirements vary depending on the premises, occupancy and risk profile.
+Disclaimer This article provides general information only and should not be taken as specific legal or professional advice.
+Fire safety signage requirements vary depending on the premises, occupancy, and risk profile.
 A suitable and sufficient fire risk assessment should always be used to determine appropriate signage.

 Previous